Top 10 DIY Auto Detailing Tips

 #9 Use compressed air in hard-to-reach spaces

-A little bit of compressed air can help you remove dust from hard to reach spaces like air vents.
+Compressed air can help you remove dust from hard-to-reach spaces like air vents.

 #10 Test products before you use them

 One of the best ways to keep your car looking great while reducing the need for detailing is by applying a ceramic coating to the exterior and interior finishes.
-These products help reduce the build-up of dirt and make cleaning your car much easier.
+These products help reduce the build-up of dirt and make cleaning your car much more effortless.

 We hope these DIY auto detailing tips help you.
 Please contact us today at Details Matter to learn more about auto detailing and paint protection for your car.
-Our popular VIP Maintenance Service provides prestige detailing by certified detailers who care for your car as if it’s their own.
+Our popular auto detailing service packages provide prestige detailing by certified detailers who care for your car as if it’s theirs.